karkkainenk1/DepressionStudy-ios/Pods/EstimoteSDK/README.md

 ## Technical overview

-The SDK requires iOS 7+, as it depends on the CoreLocation's support for iBeacon which was first introduced in iOS 7.
+The SDK requires iOS 9+.
 Features of Estimote SDK are divided into two parts: *Client* and *Utility*.

 ### Client